 Television, Print, Radio, Online

 Anika Rahman has a distinguished career as an advocate for women, particularly women’s health and human rights.
-Since February 2011, Ms. Rahman has served as president and CEO of the Ms. Foundation for Women, the leading national social justice…Full Bio Below »
+Between February 2011 and July 2013, Ms. Rahman served as president and CEO of the Ms. Foundation for Women, the leading national…Full Bio Below »

 Anika Rahman has a distinguished career as an advocate for women, particularly women’s health and human rights.
-Since February 2011, Ms. Rahman has served as president and CEO of the Ms. Foundation for Women, the leading national social justice foundation committed to building women’s power to ignite change.
+Between February 2011 and July 2013, Ms. Rahman served as president and CEO of the Ms. Foundation for Women, the leading national social justice foundation committed to building women’s power to ignite change.

 For more than 35 years, the Ms. Foundation has delivered strategic support to trailblazing organizations that advance women’s solutions for change at decision-making tables across the nation.
 Under Ms. Rahman’s leadership, the Ms. Foundation continues to focus on helping improve the lives of women and their communities.